leicht-io/SpinDex/README.md

 - refactoring the codebase
 - schematics

-The following features would be nice to have in the future:
+The following features would be needed or to have in the future:
+- ESP32-C3 (for BLE and WiFi support) (https://gist.github.com/sekcompsci/2bf39e715d5fe47579fa184fa819f421)
 - bigger screen.
 - support for other turntables.
-- headless edition with battery, Bluetooth and mobile app.
+- headless edition with battery, Bluetooth and mobile application.
 - custom-made PCB.

 Feel free to develop further on the project and create PRs if, necessary.
 I would be happy to cooperate with others on the device.